What is Alexa for Business?

 How can I use Alexa in my meeting rooms?

-You can use Alexa in your meeting room to control conferencing equipment, check room availability, or book the room for an ad hoc meeting.
-You can also use Alexa to offer your employees a natural interface to report service and equipment issues, answer frequently asked questions, and provide a company news briefing by building private skills or using Blueprints.
+You can also use Alexa to offer your employees a voice interface to report service and equipment issues, answer frequently asked questions, and provide a company news briefing by building private skills or using Blueprints.

 Which meeting room equipment works with Alexa for Business?